nerdlem/bind-block-unwanted/README.md

 ### Configure BIND

-Create a local domain (`.local`) for the sinkhole.
+Create a local domain (`.sinkhole`) for the sinkhole.
 Replace `192.168.1.220` with the IP address of your sinkhole server.
 ```
-@ 8600 IN SOA  local. root.local.
+@ 8600 IN SOA  .sinkhole root.sinkhole.
 (201702121 604800 86400 2419200 604800 )
 @ 8600 IN NS   LOCALHOST.
 @ IN A 192.168.1.220
 * A 192.168.1.220
 ```
-Add the this newly created domain `.local` zone to the BIND configuration
+Add the this newly created domain `.sinkhole` zone to the BIND configuration

 ```
-zone "local." {
+zone "sinkhole." {
         type master;
-        file "/var/named/db.local";
+        file "/var/named/db.sinkhole";
         allow-update { none; };
         allow-transfer { none; };
         allow-query { trusted-acl;};